-The ADDI’s mission is to move AD innovation further and faster by connecting researchers with the data they need to develop new and better treatments and diagnostic tools for AD and related dementias.
-To get there, a coalition of ten organizations collaborated to build the AD Workbench (to read more about the pilot phase, click here), a data platform infrastructure that allows researchers to:
+We can accelerate progress towards new and better treatments and diagnostic tools for AD and related dementias by connecting researchers with the data they need.
+To get there, a coalition of 10 organizations collaborated to build the AD Workbench (to read more about the pilot phase, click here), a data platform infrastructure that allows researchers to:

 Data Sharing Principles

 The AD Workbench (ADWB) is guided by three main principles: increasing data sharing, easing data access, and developing new tools and analytics for researchers to use and share.

 - By increasing the interoperability of participating data platforms;